KUSH9148/payment_third_party/README.md

 #### Error Codes

-The error codes have been exposed as integers by the `Razorpay` class.
+The error codes have been exposed as integers by the `IHealthPay` class.

 The error code is available as the `code` field of the `PaymentFailureResponse` instance passed to the callback.